Embracing the Best of the Season

 It’s said that what grows together goes together, and it’s inevitably true.

 In this case, with orchard and hedgerow producing their crops at the same time, apple and blackberry pies are the logical outcome.
-Apples peeled, cored and sliced then very gently part-cooked; mixed with a bit of sugar, cinnamon, perhaps a squeeze of fresh lemon juice, and some blackberries just gathered from the vine.
-All piled into the pastry and baked until bubbling and golden brown, it’s October on a plate.
+Apples are peeled, cored and sliced then very gently part-cooked; mixed with a bit of sugar, cinnamon, perhaps a squeeze of fresh lemon juice, and some blackberries just gathered from the vine.
+All are piled into the pastry and baked until the pie is bubbling and golden brown; October on a plate.

-If you prefer a blackberry and apple crumble, jam, chutney, or tart… the possibilities are nearly endless, but all are a perfect combination of tangy, tart, fresh and sweet.
-Never better than in this season, when they’re naturally plentiful.
+If you prefer a blackberry and apple crumble, jam, chutney, or tarts… the possibilities are nearly endless, but all are a perfect combination of tangy, tart, fresh and sweet.
+And they’re never better than in this season, when naturally plentiful.

 season

-Come late autumn and early winter, it’s time to harvest sloe berries.
-Sloes are the fruit of the blackthorn bush, a type of small wild plum that looks a little like grapes or blueberries, violet with a dusty blue bloom, but beware — they are very bitter on their own!
+Come late autumn and early winter, it’s the sloe berry harvest.
+Sloes are the fruit of the blackthorn bush, a small wild plum that looks a little like grapes or blueberries, violet with a dusty blue bloom, but beware — they are very bitter on their own!

 Instead, they can be used to flavour gin or other clear spirits, along with a good dose of sugar and the addition of time.
 The resulting liquid is a beautiful dark ruby/amethyst colour.

-It’s a good idea to do this before the weeks fly by too quickly, as a sloe gin takes time to mature to full deliciousness.
+It’s a good idea to pick before the weeks fly by too quickly, as a sloe gin takes time to mature to full deliciousness.
 That said, the tradition is to wait until after the first frost.
-If you’re well organised and Mother Nature cooperates, you’ll get your bottles filled before November rolls around, and be in good shape for giving holiday gifts in late December of deepest-purple homemade sloe liqueur.
+If you’re well organised and Mother Nature cooperates, you’ll get your bottles filled before November rolls around.
+This puts you in good shape for giving holiday gifts in late December of deepest-purple homemade sloe liqueur.

-This is another case of carefully avoiding thorns (hence the bush’s name of blackthorn) and again, we don’t pick them all, leaving some for wildlife to eat during the cold winter.
+This is another case of carefully avoiding thorns (hence the bush’s name of blackthorn) and again, we don’t pick them all, leaving some for wildlife to graze on during the cold winter.

 women-1178187_1280-janeb13-1024x768

 Finally, it’s time for mushrooms.
-As the rains dampen the soil, they spring up in every colour of the rainbow in all shapes and sizes, from the humble brown edible varieties to the fairytale-ready red-and-white spotted fly agaric toadstool (lovely to look at, NOT one to consume).
+As the rains dampen the soil and temperatures drop, they spring up in every colour of the rainbow in all shapes and sizes, from the humble brown edible varieties to the fairytale-ready red-and-white spotted fly agaric toadstool (lovely to look at, NOT one to consume).
 They begin to appear in September, but will continue well into November.

 In this case, rather than gathering a basketful for your kitchen, you must exercise caution unless you are a true expert or extremely familiar with the local varieties.
 It’s quite easy to poison yourself, so best to go on a fungi foray to enjoy seeing how many types you can spot, and perhaps then leave them undisturbed in the woods — right where you found them.

 Wherever you roam in forest or field, be sure to familiarise yourself with local laws when it comes to picking your own.
-Follow responsible foraging guidelines (with what’s in the article relevant to the UK but they will vary wherever you go).
+Follow responsible foraging guidelines like these from the Woodland Trust and codes like this by Wild Food UK (with what’s in this article relevant to the UK, but of course it will vary wherever you go).
 Proceed sustainably and mindfully, and make sure you stay safe and within the law.

 By eating what’s in nature’s larder, instead of ignoring the patterns of the year as the season changes and eating without regard for what’s ripening on the trees and in the fields, we gain a true appreciation for what’s best… right now.